-• Seek representatives of minority, disability, and low-income groups will be identified and an effort will be made to include them on the board and advisory committees and in RPC mailings.

-Whenever possible, meetings will be held at locations accessible to persons with a disability, bus riders, and bicyclists, and that are convenient to neighborhoods with a concentration of minority and low-income persons.

-Translators/interpreters will be provided for meetings, if requested.

-A statement is included at the bottom of all meeting notices in English, Spanish, and Vietnamese indicating that an interpreter, materials in alternate formats, or other accommodations will be made available, if requested at least 48 hours prior to the meeting.

-Information, including meeting notices and press releases, will be provided to minority news media.

-Meeting materials relevant to ensure equal participation will be translated based on LEP assessment for given project areas

-Vital documents, as identified by the Title VI plan per request
+- Seek representatives of minority, disability, and low-income groups to be identified and an effort will be made to include them on the board and advisory teams and in RPC mailings. - ♦ Whenever possible, meetings will be held at locations accessible to persons with a disability, bus riders, and bicyclists, and that are convenient to neighborhoods with a concentration of minority and low-income persons. - ◆ Translators/interpreters will be provided for meetings, if requested. - ♦ As a part of RPC's annual limited English proficiency four factor analysis found in the agencies Title VI Policy document a statement is included at the bottom of all meeting notices in English, Spanish, and Vietnamese indicating that an interpreter, materials in alternate formats, or other accommodations will be made available, if requested at least 48 hours prior to the meeting A separate language assessment is done for individual study/planning projects to determine additional language needs. - ◆ Information, including meeting notices and press releases, will be provided to minority news media. - ◆ Meeting materials relevant to ensure equal participation will be translated based on LEP assessment for given project areas. - Vital documents, as identified by the Title VI plan per request.

-Plan Evaluation and Tracking
+Section 6: Plan Evaluation and Tracking

-The RPC will routinely evaluate the effectiveness of its public engagement methods in order to optimize outreach strategies, identify opportunities to expand or improve outreach and engagement methods, and refine or replace outreach strategies that are ineffective.
+The RPC will evaluate the effectiveness of its public engagement methods yearly in order to optimize outreach strategies, identify opportunities to expand or improve outreach and engagement methods, and refine or replace outreach strategies that are ineffective.